-Some people are not enrolled automatically.
+Some people are not enrolled automatically by Social Security.
 Others are automatically enrolled in Medicare Part A (hospital insurance), but not in Medicare Part B (medical insurance).
-In this case you need to enroll at your local Social Security Administration office, online through the SSA website, or by calling the toll-free number.
+In this case, you need to enroll at your local Social Security Administration office, online through the SSA website, or by calling the toll-free number.
 After enrolling manually, you’ll receive your card in the mail in about 30 days.

 Medicare Advantage Plan and Medicare Part D Plan Cards

 If you switch from Original Medicare (e.g., Medicare Parts A and B) to a Medicare Advantage plan, or if you buy a Medicare Part D Plan, you cannot use your red, white, and blue Medicare card to receive services.
 That’s because all Medicare Advantage and Part D plans are private insurance, and each plan issues its own cards.

 No matter when you enroll in a Medicare Advantage or Part D plan, there will be a slight delay between the day you enroll and when you are first eligible to use the plan benefits.
 If you enroll during the Annual Election Period (AEP), which runs from 15 October to 7 December, your coverage starts on 1 January.
 If you enroll during your Individual Enrollment Period (IEP), your benefits begin on the 1st of the following month, or the first month you are eligible.
 In most cases, your card will arrive prior to the date on which benefits begin.